wiseman/claim/README.rst

 ---------------------------

 CLAIM requires minimal TCP socket support.
-The file sysdeps.lisp contains a single function definition, MAKE-TCP-SOCKET, that opens a TCP socket.
+The file sysdeps.lisp contains a single function definition, ``MAKE-TCP-SOCKET``, that opens a TCP socket.
 Implementations are provided for OpenMCL, ACL, LispWorks and SBCL.